Threat Modeling Against Supply Chains

 These factors have created a perfect storm for cybercriminals and it is no surprise that cybercrime is on the rise this year.
 Supply chains must adopt proactive security measures to combat the threats.

 Does your organization have a clear insight into viable threats and threat exposures, vulnerabilities, vetting process for incoming software and updates, have a full scope of the network, and have a remediation plan ready?
-Missing out on one of the points can leave a company and the supply chain exposed to threat actors, and lead to financial loss, operational downtime, loss of data and intellectual property.
+Missing out on one of the points can leave a company and the supply chain exposed to threat actors, and lead to financial loss, operational downtime, and loss of data and intellectual property.

-• Time Loss.
-Businesses estimated it takes around 60 hours to respond to a software supply chain attack, which can, in turn, cause prolonged operational downtime.
+Time Loss: Businesses estimated it takes around 60 hours to respond to a software supply chain attack, which can, in turn, cause prolonged operational downtime.

-• National Security Threats.
-Cybercriminals target strategic assets, such as critical infrastructure, mail services, and power grids.
+National Security Threats: Cybercriminals target strategic assets, such as critical infrastructure, mail services, and power grids.

-• Human Life and Societal Loss.
-Supply chain attacks could result in deaths of people when vital resources cannot be dispatched to emergencies, or when 911 gets breached.
+Human Life and Societal Loss: Supply chain attacks could result in deaths of people when vital resources cannot be dispatched to emergencies, or when 911 gets breached.

-Standard threat modeling frameworks do not provide full coverage for supply chains as they lack in scope, concentrating on certain areas or applications and not taking into the account the full range of assets.
+Standard threat modeling frameworks do not provide full coverage for supply chains as they lack scope, concentrating on certain areas or applications and not taking into account the full range of assets.
 Most of the frameworks are compliance-driven and satisfy regulations.
 However, threat actors do not follow rules and abide by requirements.
 On the contrary, they are creative and always look for loopholes and weaknesses.

 • Regulatory risk assessment